 First, you will need to open the Visual Basic Editor.
 There are two ways to do this.

-- Either by hitting ALT +F11 or
+- Hitting ALT +F11 or

-- Selecting the Developer Tab | Code Group | Visual Basic.
-Both methods have the same result.
+- Select the Developer Tab | Code Group | Visual Basic.